brucefan1983/GPUMD/doc/nep/input_parameters/cutoff.rst

   cutoff <radial_cutoff_species_1> <angular_cutoff_species_1> <radial_cutoff_species_2> <angular_cutoff_species_2> ...

 which can be used to specify a set of radial and angular cutoffs for each species.
+The cutoff between two species is the arithmetic average of the cutoffs for the two species.